 The ALRC considered that the potential benefits of acknowledging family violence in the Family Law Act are sufficient to outweigh the possible risks of not doing so.
 Particularly when it comes to family dispute resolution, understanding these impacts can play a crucial role.
 The ALRC proposed in its review that the Act be amended to acknowledge the relevance of family violence to both the contributions made towards property (section 79) and to the future needs of a party to a separation (section 75).

-If you need advice or assistance in relation to a property dispute where there are allegations of family violence, including filing intervention orders against a spouse, please contact Rowan Skinner & Associates Lawyers.
+If you need advice or assistance in relation to a family law dispute, including property settlement where there are allegations of family violence, including filing intervention orders against a spouse, please contact Rowan Skinner & Associates Lawyers.
+Rowan is a Melbourne divorce lawyer with an extensive positive track record in family law cases involving family violence.

 [1] Kennon and Kennon [1997] FamCA 27